 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Carteret Community College, see our tuition and fees and room and board pages.

-How Much Money Do Carteret Community College Graduates Make?students who graduate with a bachelor's degree from Carteret Community College make about $23,900 a year during their first few years of employment after graduation.
-This is about 40% less that the average pay for college graduates overall.
+How Much Money Do Carteret Community College Graduates Make?students who graduate from Carteret Community College with a bachelor's degree go on to jobs where they make an average salary of $28,470 in their early years.
+This is about 33% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Carteret Community College